Political history of Estonia: Authoritarian rule

 During the authoritarian rule following 1934, decision-making was made by Konstantin Päts and his close circle, chosen in large part from his family.
 Opposition parties were banned.
 So too were trade unions, while the press was censored and legislation passed by presidential decree rather through the parliament.

 War and occupation, 1940–1991

 Soviet takeover

-The Molotov–Ribbentrop Pact gave the Soviet Union free reign to act in Estonia as it wished.
+The Molotov–Ribbentrop Pact gave the Soviet Union free rein to act in Estonia as it wished.
 Following the Orzeł incident, the Soviets demanded military bases in the country, to which the Estonia acquiesced.
 This did not initially affect life in the country.
 On 17 June 1940, the Red Army emerged from its military bases in Estonia and, aided by an additional 90,000 Soviet troops, took over the country, occupying the entire territory of the Republic of Estonia,.
 Most of the Estonian Defence Forces and the Estonian Defence League surrendered according to the orders and were disarmed by the Red Army.
 The Estonian Soviet Socialist Republic was soon established and joined the Soviet Union.